ravgeetdhillon/ravgeet-web/_blog/final-report-gsoc-2019.md

 ## Project Breakdown

-Create a content driven website for developers with their skills ranging from beginner to expert.
-Provide the up-to-date data regarding GTK.
+<i class="fas fa-calendar-alt text-info"></i> Create a content driven website for developers with their skills ranging from beginner to expert by establishing a Static Site Generator.

+<i class="fas fa-calendar-alt text-info"></i> Provide the up-to-date data regarding GTK.
 Focus on elegance and simplicity and at the same time have a great UI/UX.

-Make the content updation process so simple that even a novice can point out mistakes and solve them on his/her own by sending the pull requests.
-Establish this by using modern Static
+<i class="fas fa-calendar-alt text-info"></i> Make the content updation process so simple that even a novice can point out mistakes and solve them on his/her own by sending the pull requests.

-Site Generator such as Jekyll.
-Optimize the website for search engines.
+<i class="fas fa-calendar-alt text-info"></i> Establish this by using modern Static Site Generator such as Jekyll.

+<i class="fas fa-calendar-alt text-info"></i> Optimize the website for search engines.

 ## Tasks Completed